rfshelley/Documentation/ref-docs/smartapp-ref.rst

 parseLanMessage()
 -----------------

-Parses a Base64-encoded LAN message received from the hub into a map with header and body elements, as well as parsing the body into an XML document.
+Parses a Base64-encoded LAN message received from the Hub into a map with header and body elements, as well as parsing the body into an XML document.

 **Signature:**
     ``Map parseLanMessage(stringToParse)``